[Top] [Contents] [Index] [ ? ]

 1.2 The domotics

-The domotics constitutes all the the technologies that are dealt of the automation of the buildings, and in the first place of the integration of the electronic devices, of the appliances, of the systems of communication and control, that they introduce.
+The domotics constitutes all the technologies that are dedicated at the integration of electronic devices, appliances, systems of communication and control placed inside a domestic environment.
 The purposes that the domotic applications establish are:

-Paradoxically, the technologies and the different domotic standards, and poorly interoperable, are so numerous by representing an obstacle to the expansion of the market.
-From the point of view of the final consumer it's very complicated, and perhaps even little comprehensible, perceive the necessity to acquire domotic instead of traditional devices.
-In fact the potential beneficents that would divert from the acquisition of this products doesn't succeed to justify an economic greater effort: the introduction of "intelligence", understood as ability of calculation, in an any device, involve additional costs always more small.
-Besides, on account of the scarce interoperability among various standards, the consumer is forced to acquire only the conforming products to a particular system and it could happend in two conditions: the contemporary acquisition of all the present devices in the building, or a technical knowledge that allowed the knowledge of the standard used in order to acquire further conforming devices.
-Both the conditions are however of difficult realization because in the most of the cases, the domestic environment is a lot of dynamic: the topology and the removal of his elements change frequently and the devices come acquired in different moments.
+It’s sure that the domotics proposes futuristic and positive impact sceneries on the quality of our life.
+Unfortunately there are numerous technologies and different domotic standards that are poorly interoperable among them.
+This incompatibility represents an obstacle to the expansion of the market.
+From the point of view of the final consumer it’s very complicated and perhaps even little comprehensible perceive the necessity to buy domotic technologies instead of traditional devices.
+In fact the potential beneficents that would divert from the acquisition of this products doesn’t succeed to justify an economic greater effort: the introduction of "intelligence", understood as ability of calculation, in an any device, involve additional costs always more small.
+Besides, on account of the scarce interoperability among various standards, the consumer is forced to acquire only the conforming products to a particular system and it could happen in two conditions: the contemporary acquisition of all the devices, or a technical knowledge that allow the user to knowledge the previously used standard in order to acquire further conforming devices.
+Both the conditions are however of difficult realization because in the most of the cases.
+In particular, as regard the first condition It must be considered that the domestic environment is very dynamic: the home elements change frequently and the devices come acquired in different moments.
+It is in fact rare that all that devices in a residence are acquired contemporary.
+To understand the interoperability issue, let’s suppose to have a coffee pot that is able to turn on itself through a radio alarm to a pre-established hour.
+If the radio alarm and the coffee pot "speak the same tongue" (have the same standard), every morning it will be possible have a ready coffee just wake.
+If one of the two devices must be changed, it will be necessary to replace appliance with an other of the same standard.
+It is instead desirable to allow the consumer to choose the devices independently from the standard which they belong: in this way the final user doesn’t have to know the technical detailed knowledge of the installed system inside his home.
+His only attention should be to exclusively take advantage of all the possible benefits offered by the devices.

 [ < ] [ > ] [ << ] [ Up ] [ >> ] [Top] [Contents] [Index] [ ? ]